 This list isn’t exhaustive and Tanzania is huge so you could easily spend 4 – 6 weeks or more (a Tanzania visa usually lasts for 90 days) in the country and visit a lot more places than I have listed here, but this itinerary is a good place to start to help you maximise your time in Tanzania.

 If you are wondering about how to get around Tanzania, then have a read of this post.
-Or, to experience Tanzania just like I do, come on either of my Kenya & Tanzania or Tanzania & Zanzibar group tours!
+Need to know how to get your Tanzania visa?
+Or, to experience Tanzania just like I do, come on one of my Tanzania group tours!

 The Ultimate Tanzania Itinerary (Plus Things To See & Do)